How to compensate nonprofit organization board members, directors, officers or trustees

 Are any of your officers, directors, or trustees related to each other through family or business relationships?

-Elect your nonprofit board members from qualified, non-related individuals who share the same passion for the mission.
-If you must include your spouse or uncle on the board (which you shouldn’t), the voting power should be cut to half to ensure proper distribution of power.
-These practices are not mandatory but they should be.
+Elect board members who are qualified, unrelated individuals who actually care about your mission.
+If you absolutely must have your spouse or uncle on the board (which you shouldn’t), their voting power should be cut in half to keep power balanced.
+These rules aren’t mandatory – but they damn well should be.

 Have you adopted a conflict of interest policy?